cubicmushroom/cqrs/docs/cqrs-architecture.md

 - **MessageIdInterface**: Base interface for all message ID types
 - **CommandId**, **QueryId**, **DomainEventId**: Specific ID types for different message types
 - **UlidMessageIdProvider**: Generates time-ordered ULIDs for message identification
+- **CausedByMessageStamp**: Tracks which previously processed messages triggered the current dispatch

 This approach ensures that: